awei01/katsu-site-source/posts/2011-11-29-holiday-wishlist-mark-anderson.md

 We chose a medium grey which will look great with brown shoes, or black once he expands his shoe collection.
 The fabric also has a subtle plaid pattern to it with light pink, blue, and purple accents to make it more interesting.
 To coordinate the suit and shirt we played up the colors with a light purple striped shirt.

 Like Mark's style?
 Set up an appointment with a 9tailors style consultant today to design a suit shirt combo for your style.
-Send us an email at [info@9tailors.com](http://9tailors.blogspot.com/info@9tailors.com) for more information.
+Send us an email at [{{ site.emails.info }}](http://{{ site.emails.info }}) for more information.